Designations Congruent with Things: Chapter 17

 Newt looks.

-That is concerning, Sagan says slowly, throwing in with Lightcap this time.
+That is concerning.
+Sagan throws in with Lightcap this time.

 Think about zis rationally, Descartes says.
 Do you truly believe he might attack you?